qiboteam/qibolab/doc/source/getting-started/lab.rst

                 mean_exc_states: (-0.00022773024569023835+0.0003203066357136082j)

-The class ``DummyPlatform`` has a method ``execute_pulse_sequence`` that executes the input pulse sequences and return an output pulse sequence.
+The class ``DummyPlatform`` has a method ``execute_pulse_sequence`` that executes the input pulse sequences and return the readout results.

 .. code-block:: python